-Subsequent to June 30, 2008, we amended and extended our Unsecured Revolving Credit Agreement at an initial commitment amount of \$80,000,000.
+During the nine months ended September 30, 2008, we amended and extended our Unsecured Revolving Credit Agreement at an initial commitment amount of \$80,000,000.
 The Credit Agreement provides for the opportunity to increase the credit amount up to a total of \$120,000,000.
 The prior agreement did not have an expansion provision.
 The Credit Agreement provides a revolving line of credit with no scheduled maturities other than the maturity date of July 17, 2011.
-The interest rates under the Credit Agreement remain the same as under our prior credit agreement.
+The pricing under the amended Unsecured Revolving Credit Agreement remains the same as under our prior credit agreement, either Prime Rate plus 0.50% or LIBOR plus 1.50% depending on our borrowing election.
+At the time of borrowing, we may elect the 1, 2, 3 or 6 month LIBOR rate.
+At September 30, 2008, we had no outstanding borrowings under our Unsecured Revolving Credit Agreement and the full amount was available for borrowing.